 Author Chris Scheitle noted that, "Our data indicates that workers tend to be less satisfied and committed to their job if they cannot express their religion in the ways that they would like or if they are treated unfairly due to their religion.
 This can have practical implications for organizations."

 "We often send our children to schools with other people who are like us.
 We go to religious organizations with other people who are like us.
 We funnel into universities with other people who are like us often, but there's still a matter of diversity in our workplaces," Ecklund said.
 "We heard this over and over, and we show this through our survey results.
 People are exposed to people who are different from them.
-And so that means workplaces are places where we ought to be attentive to religious differences, and think of workplaces as a type of place n society were we can begin to learn how to practice a healthy religious pluralism."
+And so that means workplaces are places where we ought to be attentive to religious differences, and think of workplaces as a type of place in society where we can begin to learn how to practice a healthy religious pluralism."

 Watch the full remarks and audience questions online.